-These findings for tellurium dioxide are supported by two developmental toxicity studies in rats and rabbits with the read-across substance tellurium.
-Again, induction of hydrocephalus and increased pup mortality were observed in rats.
+Developmental toxicity has consistently been observed in all available developmental toxicity studies performed with tellurium and the read-across substance tellurium dioxide.
+Two developmental toxicity studies in rats and rabbits with tellurium reported induction of hydrocephalus and increased pup mortality in rats.
 Also rabbits developed hydrocephalus, but to a lesser extent than rats.
 Effect levels for the pups were higher than the effect levels for the dams in these two studies, however, the effects observed in dams are regarded indicative of slight toxicity (reduced feed intake, reduced weight gain, no mortality).
 Therefore, the effects in the pups are probably not secondary to the effects in dams.